matrix-org/matrix-spec-proposals/proposals/2677-reactions.md

 example, when reacting with emojis, the `key` contains the emoji being used.
-When aggregated (as in [MSC2675](https://github.com/matrix-org/matrix-doc/pull/2675)), it groups events together based on their `key` and `type` and returns a `count`.
+When aggregated (as in [MSC2675](https://github.com/matrix-org/matrix-doc/pull/2675)), it groups events together based on their `key` and returns a `count`.
 Another usage of an annotation is e.g. for bots, who could use annotations to report the success/failure or progress of a command.

+The `type` of the annotating event is not taken into account when aggregating as that would prevent accurate server aggregation in end-to-end encrypted rooms.

-A new message type `m.reaction` is defined to indicate that a user is reacting to a message.
+Given this, annotations of any event type should be accepted as a valid reaction, but a new message type `m.reaction` is suggested to indicate that a user is reacting to a message.

 For example, an `m.reaction` event which annotates an existing event with a 👍